InesAjd92/social-media-vs-traditional-media/RESEARCH_FRAMEWORK.md

 ### 2. Research question

-> "To what extent is the rise of social media platforms associated with the structural decline of traditional media consumption among young adults (15–34)?"
+> "To what extent is the rise of social media platforms associated with the structural decline of traditional media consumption, especially TV, among young adults (15–34)?"

 Three sub-questions: